bnnm/frontend/ripping-guidelines.md

 - movie files may be prefixed like `(mov) intro.bik`, however just putting them in a `movie/` subfolder is simpler

 ### Try to keep main audio (i.e. not movies) in the root of the 7z archive
-You may add a few folders to organize crowded sets, but there is no need to keep folders 1:1 like the original game.
+You may add a few folders to organize crowded sets, but there is no need to keep folders 1:1 like the original game (folders like `files/audio/bgm/stages/...` don't really benefit much) .

-For example, if there are only a few files no point to keep them in a `bgm/` subfolder.
+If there are only a few files to begin with no point to keep them in a `bgm/` subfolder, either.

 A typical layout would be:
 ```
 bgm01.fsb
 bgm02.fsb